freshwater habitat and features

 Water boatman:

-this animal can carry bubbles of air with it as it goes below the water surface to the bottom and use these as their air supply (respiration) under water.
+this animal can carry bubbles of air with it as it goes below the water surface to the bottom and uses these as its air supply (respiration) underwater.

-Diatoms, spirogyra, detritus, water lily, and most of the flowering plants are the major producers in fresh water habitat.
-Some example of food chains are:
+Diatoms, spirogyra, detritus, water lily, and most of the flowering plants are the major producers in freshwater habitat.
+Some examples of food chains are:

 i.
 Diatoms==fish fry==tilapia